 Know Your Neighbor, hosted by the City of Montgomery Diversity and Inclusion Commission, is a community education series on the diverse cultures of Montgomery residents.
 The lecture and discussion series covers a range of timely human relations and cultural topics.

-Juan Molina, Montgomery resident and member of the Diversity and Inclusion Commission, will share information about the true meaning of the Mexican celebration Día de los Muertos, Day of the Dead.
+Juan Molina, Montgomery resident and member of the Diversity and Inclusion Commission, shared information about the true meaning of the Mexican celebration Día de los Muertos, Day of the Dead.
 Hint, it has nothing to do with Halloween.

 Welcoming Our LGBTQ Neighbors